Achalnawal2745/AI-helmet-detection/README.md

 ## 🚀 Overview

-This project implements an **object detection model using YOLOv8 (Ultralytics)** to detect motorcyclists and classify whether they are wearing helmets in real-time images.
+This project implements an **object detection model using YOLOv8 (Ultralytics)** to detect motorcyclists and classify whether they are wearing helmets.
 The aim is to enhance road safety compliance monitoring.

 ---